 + The Escape built clear clue-structure and user interfaces into the second act.
 The puzzles were challenging for all the right reasons.
 We felt like knowledgable, badass, world-savers.

-– A video segments dragged… enough that we broken out of the moment and felt our time ticking away while we waited to get back to the game.
+– A video segment dragged… enough that we broke out of the moment and felt our time ticking away while we waited to get back to the game.